 Drama ATAR is a practical subject in which students engage in drama processes, such as improvisation and text interpretation which allow them to create drama and interpret a range of texts written or devised by others.
-Their work in this course includes production and design aspects, such as sets, costumes, sound, lighting and multimedia.
+Beyond acting skills, work in this course also includes production and design aspects, such as set and costume and directing for the theatre.